 There are two main routes leading into Spiti:

-- One approach is from Manali over the Rohtang pass and the Hampta pass(15,000 ft) in the Chandra valley and then over the Kunzum pass 4550m into Spiti.
-This route is usually only open June – October since the passes are quite high and get snowblocked easily.
+- One approach is from Manali over the Rohtang pass and the Hampta pass(15,000 ft) in the Chandra valley and then over the Kunzum la pass 4550m into Spiti.
+This route typically takes at least 17 hrs but with increasingly congested conditions on Rohtang the journey can take as long as 22hrs usually with dhaba tea and snack breaks in Rohtang Summit and Batal.
+The route is only reliably open from June – October since the passes are quite high and get snowblocked easily.
 For latest information about opening of Rohtang Pass, contact tourist information centre at Manali, Ph: +91-1902-252175; 253531

 - The other route into Spiti is from the west on the All Weather Road (which is open all year) from Shimla to Kaza via Reckong Peo.
 This is a journey of 420km over paved but mostly unpaved road and can take as long as 16hrs – 20hrs depending on road conditions and is best split up with an overnight stay in Kalpa or Reckong Peo.
 This route requires an Inner Line Permit which is free and can be processed in Reckong Peo or Shimla.